-Commercial land uses in the inland areas are located along the State Highway 1 and Franklin Street corridors.
-The Central Business District, located between Oak Street and

-Pine Street, is the historic, civic and cultural core of the community.
-Industrial lands are located on North Franklin Street, north of the General Commercial, and on State Highway 1 north of Pudding Creek.
+Commercial land uses in the City are located along the State Highway 1 and Franklin Street corridors.
+The Central Business District, located between Oak Street and Pine Street, is the historic, civic and cultural core of the community.
+Industrial lands are located on the Georgia-Pacific mill property located west of State Highway 1, on North Franklin Street, north of the General Commercial, and on State Highway 1 north of Pudding Creek.
 Residential neighborhoods are located east of the commercial core and in the west Fort Bragg area.
 See Figure 1 for the City's Zoning Map.